 Just because an organization has high visibility on the Internet today doesn’t mean it will last forever – or even a couple of months.
-Just look at the immediate impact Google’s BERT update had on organic search.
 No rank is safe, or ROI immune to volatile change.

 Companies that understand this better than others have made the wise decision to reinvest even further in their online activity.

 Because despite all the bubble bursts and downturns over the years, the Internet has continued to surge forward.